 He started working as a PhD researcher in August 2015 at the Laboratory of Functional Plant Biology (FPB) in the department of Biology of Ghent University, this position includes both research duties and tutoring master students.
-Both of the Master thesis and PhD research focus on the morphological effects of UV-B on plants.
+His PhD research focus is on the morphological effects of UV-B on plants.
 During recent years, academic education and research experiences were obtained through several specialist courses at Ghent University and Pécs University.
-International experiences have been expanding through various opportunities, such as an oral presentation at the UV4PLANTS conference in June 2016 (Pécs, Hungary), a one-month scholar visit in the internationally recognized Biological Research Centre of the Hungarian Academy of Sciences (BRC) in October 2016, and a poster presentation in the annual plant biology meeting of American Society of Plant Biologists (ASPB) in Honolulu, Hawaii with a travel grant awarded.
-Until now, his PhD research has yielded two first author international peer-reviewed publications within the first year and two co-authored manuscripts which are currently under review.
+International experiences have been expanding through various opportunities, such as an oral presentation at the UV4PLANTS conference in June 2016 (Pécs, Hungary), a one-month scholar visit in the internationally recognized Biological Research Centre of the Hungarian Academy of Sciences (BRC) in October 2016, and a poster presentation in the annual Plant Biology meeting of American Society of Plant Biologists (ASPB) in Honolulu, Hawaii with a travel grant awarded and the annual Plant Biology meeting in Montreal, Canada.
+Until now, his PhD research has yielded two first author international peer-reviewed publications within his first year of PhD and co-authored two manuscripts ever since.

 Research Areas: Applied Plant Biology

 2017 Ultraviolet-B conditions that affect growth and defence in Arabidopsis.
 Filip Vandenbussche, Na Yu, Weidong Li, Lucas Vanhaelewyn, Mohamad Hamshou, Dominique Van Der Straeten, Guy Smagghe

 2017 Following the star: inflorescence heliotropism.
 Alejandro M. Serrano, Maria Verónica Arana, Lucas Vanhaelewyn, Carlos L. Ballaré, Dominique Van Der Straeten, Filip Vandenbussche